-- (1) Significant transactions information - A. Loans to others: Please refer to table 1. - B. Provision of endorsements and guarantees to others: Please refer to table 2. - C. Holding of marketable securities at the end of the period (not including subsidiaries and associates): Please refer to table 3. - D. Acquisition or sale of the same security with the accumulated cost exceeding NT\$300 million or 20% of the Company's paid-in capital: None. - E. Acquisition of real estate reaching NT\$300 million or 20% of paid-in capital or more: None. - F. Disposal of real estate reaching NT\$300 million or 20% of paid-in capital or more: None. - G. Purchases or sales of goods from or to related parties reaching NT\$100 million or 20% of paid-in capital or more: Please refer to table 4. - H. Receivables from related parties reaching NT\$100 million or 20% of paid-in capital or more: Please refer to table 5. - I. Trading in derivative instruments undertaken during the reporting periods: None. - J. Significant inter-company transactions during the reporting periods: Please refer to table 6.
+- (1) Significant transactions information - A. Loans to others: Refer to table 1. - B. Provision of endorsements and guarantees to others: Refer to table 2. - C. Holding of marketable securities at the end of the period (not including subsidiaries and associates): Refer to table 3.

+- D. Acquisition or sale of the same security with the accumulated cost exceeding NT\$300 million or 20% of the Company's paid-in capital: None. - E. Acquisition of real estate reaching NT\$300 million or 20% of paid-in capital or more: None. - F. Disposal of real estate reaching NT\$300 million or 20% of paid-in capital or more: None. - G. Purchases or sales of goods from or to related parties reaching NT\$100 million or 20% of paid-in capital or more: Refer to table 4. - H. Receivables from related parties reaching NT\$100 million or 20% of paid-in capital or more: Refer to table 5. - I. Trading in derivative instruments undertaken during the reporting periods: None. - J. Significant inter-company transactions during the reporting periods: Refer to table 6.